 - Have all potential sales channels been considered?
 Direct/indirect.
 Inside/outside.
 Online/self-serve.
 Channel partners and distributors?

 - If inside, outside or direct sales channels are employed, has the right talent management plan been developed, ensuring the right sales team is hired to manage your particular buyer process?

 - Is the right sales architecture in place to manage the team and revenue forecasts?
-(Buyer processes, funnels, CRM, forecasting tools, revenue recognition, etc.)
+(Lead generation, Buyer processes, funnels, CRM, forecasting tools, revenue recognition, etc.)

 - Does sales management understand the Corporate, Product and Marketing strategies, and able to create aligned sales objectives and strategies?